 Starting near the BLM-operated Railroad Flat Campground at the end of Briceburg Road (Bull Creek Road), the historic Merced River Trail follows the old Yosemite Valley Railroad line along the Wild & Scenic Merced River at an elevation of 1,000 feet.
-The hike features early spring wildflowers, swimming (scramble down for a refreshing dip) and the ever-present serenade of flowing water.
-At trail’s end there’s a narrow spur that climbs to a seasonal waterfall, worth the effort if still running.
+The hike features early spring wildflowers, swimming (scramble down for a refreshing dip), and the ever-present serenade of flowing water.
+At the trail’s end, there’s a narrow spur that climbs to a seasonal waterfall, worth the effort if still running.
 The Merced River Trail is dog-friendly (on leash) and great for kids, just remember to bring a hat and plenty of water as there is little cover.
 A refreshing summer option for cooling off after your hike is the beach at nearby McCabe Flat Campground.
 Pair a river floatie with a cold beverage and you’re golden!

 Today we’re upping the ante with more miles and compelling climbs.
 Think of these as Gold Rush history meets gym-worthy workout, all set in the beautifully rugged foothills of the Sierra Nevada mountains

 Distance: 9 miles out & back